-Trans-Catalina Trail is a 16.7 mile moderately trafficked point-to-point trail located near Avalon, CA that features beautiful wild flowers.
+Trans-Catalina Trail is a 16.7 mile moderately trafficked point-to-point trail located near Avalon, California that features beautiful wild flowers.
 The trail is rated as difficult offers a number of activity options.

 As others have mentioned in previous reviews, the Trans Catalina Trail is 37.2 miles according to the conservancy.
 Though, I would say we hiked about 50 miles total on this trip.